Flowtask-ai/pdd-cursor-template/PDD/PRDs/templates/improve-bc-XXX.md

 - [Integration testing strategy]

 ## 📚 Examples to Follow
-- `examples/improvements/security/` - Security improvement patterns
+- Check `PDD/PRDs/examples/` for similar improvement examples
-- `examples/improvements/performance/` - Performance optimization patterns
+- Review `.cursor/rules/code-examples/` for implementation patterns
-- `examples/improvements/architecture/` - Architectural refactoring patterns
+- Reference `PDD/customization-examples/` for your specific tech stack

 ## 🔗 Dependencies and Risks
 **Dependencies**: [What needs to be in place before improvements?]